AguaClara/Fluoride_Gravity-DEPRECATED/Fall 2018/Fluoride_Grav_Fall2018_Report.md

 **Figure 12:** Modified PACl constant head tank without the 90 degree elbow reduce bubbles in the system.

 While this solution worked better than the previous version, the team was still encountering issues with reproducibility.
 The measured flow rate curves varied significantly each time the system was stopped and restarted.
 It was believed the issue stemmed from a number of sources.
 First, between tests, particularly tests on different days, the PACl stock tank was set to its zero position where no flow would take place.
-However, the hydrostatic pressure from the flocculator would drive water into the drip chamber, filling it up completely by the time the system was restarted.
+However, the hydrostatic pressure from the flocculator would drive water into the drip chamber, filling it completely by the time the system was restarted.
 This required a complete flushing of the chamber.
 During this process, air would be re-introduced into the tubing which would often stop the flow entirely.
 A solution to this problem was to pinch the IV tubing to prevent undesired backflow while the system was not in use (Figure 13).
-Using this technique, the team was able to reproduce the same flow rates between tests with less than 1% of error among tests.
+Using this technique, the team was able to reproduce the same flow rates between tests with less than 1% of change in the slopes among tests.

 <img src="https://github.com/AguaClara/Fluoride_Gravity/blob/master/Fall%202018/Flow_choke.jpg?raw=true" height=500>